 For Milk Johnson it all comes down to two simple rules when protecting a lead with less than a minute to play: don’t be a friggin’ candy-ass and always, always! use your stick liberally.

 Fast-forward to 22 seconds left in Game 7 and a tenuous one-goal Leaf lead.
 Big Zdeno Chara a.k.a.
 Man-Mountain Dean, casually parks his 7-foot-2 frame in front of the Leaf goal.
 Now, think back to Milk Johnson’s two simple rules for protecting a lead.
 Then think back to the 1972 Canada-Russia Summit Series…John Ferguson.
-Bobby Clarke.
-Then think New York Islander’s goaltender Billy “I’ll break your G*ddamned f*ckin ankle if you stand in my crease” Smith…what we now have here is a winning game-plan beginning to take shape.
+Bobby Clarke…a winning game-plan beginning to take shape.

-Let’s scenario this beauty out: that big ugly sonnofab*tch Chara is in front of the net with 22 seconds left, the leafs can’t clear the zone and goaltender James Reimer cannot see around the lumbering mutant infringing on his crease.
-What Mssr’s Ferguson, Clarke and Smith would propose, is for Mr. Reimer, to deliver a huge Billy Smith-style, double-fisted hack to the back of Chara’s unprotected ankle, just above his skate.
+Let’s scenario this out: the big ugly sonnofab*tch Chara is in front of the net with 22 seconds left, the leafs can’t clear the zone and goaltender James Reimer cannot see around the lumbering mutant infringing on his crease.
+What Mssr’s Ferguson and Clarke would propose, is for Mr. Reimer, to deliver a huge Billy Smith-style, double-fisted hack to the back of Chara’s unprotected ankle, just above his skate.
 When executed properly and with the correct amount of force, the ankle will surely break.
 Almost as good as an empty net goal at this point and infinitely more satisfying.

-Now, when the dust settles, the blood is scraped off the playing surface and the refs have regained a modicum of control over the increasingly savage proceedings, check out the new and fantastic paradigm at ice level: you’ve got about 15 seconds on the clock, Milan Lucic in the box for fighting, Johnny Boychuck tossed for tearing Grabovski a new anus, Jagr whimpering in the corner like a twelve-year-old girl and Chara en route to the nearest hospital.
-The Leafs win!
-The Leafs win!
-The Leafs win!
+When the dust settles, the blood is scraped off the playing surface and the refs have regained control over the increasingly savage proceedings, check out the new and fantastic paradigm at ice level: you’ve got about 15 seconds on the clock, Milan Lucic in the box for fighting, Jaromir Jagr whimpering in the corner like a twelve-year-old girl and Zdeno Chara en route to the nearest hospital.
+Final score: 4 – 3 Leafs.

 Milk Johnson for Dateline Earth Sports.